-Graduate Students in the thesis option conduct an in-depth research study in one of the department’s specialized program areas in conjunction with supporting coursework.
+In the thesis option you'll conduct an in-depth research study in one of our specialized program areas in conjunction with supporting coursework.

-The non-thesis master’s degree program provides a research experience and additional coursework to prepare you for clinical, community, industry and government careers.
+The non-thesis option provides a research experience and additional coursework to prepare you for clinical, community, industry and government careers.
 In contrast to the M.S.-thesis option, the required research project is smaller in scope and is not designed for students who wish to pursue a Ph.D. degree.

-These graduate students complete supervised practice hours within healthcare or community-based settings that qualify them to take the registration exam to become a registered dietitian.
-Students may pursue either the thesis or non-thesis option.
+In the Dietetic Internship you'll complete supervised practice hours within healthcare or community-based settings that qualify you to take the registration exam to become a registered dietitian.
+You may pursue either the thesis or non-thesis option.

-The Ph.D. program allows extensive research and study in any one of our department’s specialized program areas.
-Doctoral students are provided with customized training in research methodologies; effective grant writing; dissemination of research findings at scientific conferences and in published journals and books; teaching students and/or the public in academic and community settings; and making scholarly contributions to the profession and society.
+The Ph.D. program allows extensive research and study in any one of our specialized program areas.
+You are provided with customized training in

-Careers for FDN students completing a Ph.D. include positions as university faculty, government agency experts and as scientists in the food and pharmaceutical industries.
+Careers include positions as university faculty, government agency experts and as scientists in the food and pharmaceutical industries.

-Our faculty and students have interdisciplinary perspectives involving:
+Our faculty and students have interdisciplinary concentrations involving:

 Courses are offered in traditional classroom settings and a growing number of courses and programs are offered in online and distance education formats.
 The School Nutrition Director Certification Program is fully online.